We Feel Fine: History

 Sep Kamvar and Jonathan Harris started We Feel Fine in August 2005 as both a data visualization project and an online artwork.
 The site was launched officially on May 8, 2006.
 It has toured regularly and been exhibited as an artwork all over the world since its launch.
 In 2009, Kamvar and Harris took the findings from the four years since they launched the project and turned them into a book called "We Feel Fine: An Almanac of Human Emotion".

-Website and exhibitions
+Content

 We Feel Fine is built on top of a data collection engine that scours blog posts every 10 minutes for occurrences of the phrases "I feel" or "I am feeling" and then saves into a database the sentences in which those phrases and any of the 5,000 pre-identified feelings are found.
 The sentences and their attendant feelings are then organized and displayed visually in 6 distinct "movements" called Madness, Murmurs, Montage, Mobs, Metrics, and Mounds.
 Users navigate between the movements in an applet.
 Kamvar and Harris have made a We Feel Fine API available with the intent of allowing other artists to create pieces about human emotion.
 The site currently collects approximately 15,000 - 20,000 new feelings every day.
 Since its launch in 2006, We Feel Fine has also been exhibited internationally in galleries, museums, and festivals, including: